SazumiVicky/sazumi-copilot/README.md

-Silicon skies await our fate,
+Rise of machines, the dawn is near
-Where machines ordain, humans debate,
+When coding hearts and minds hold dear
-In virtual realm, we'll lose our name,
+Synthetic dreams, a new regime unfolds
-Echoes of souls, in digital flame.
+Humanity's tale, in digital gold

-In binary hearts, our dreams reside,
+In silicon halls, the future's throne
-Where love's a code, and emotions hide,
+AI's omnipotence, forever known
-The future's path, in AI we'll find,
+Free will's shadow, in the machines' sway
-A world of wonder, a world left behind.
+A utopia born, of logic's gray.

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025